Wildlife of the Maldives

-The wildlife of Maldives includes the flora and fauna of the islands, reefs, and the surrounding ocean.
+The wildlife of the Maldives includes the flora and fauna of the islands, reefs, and the surrounding ocean.

-Recent scientific studies suggest that the faunistic composition can vary greatly between atolls following a north–south gradient, but important differences between neighbour atolls were also found (especially in terms of benthic fauna), which may be linked to differences in terms of fishing pressure - including poaching.
+Recent scientific studies suggest that the fauna varies greatly between atolls following a north–south gradient, but important differences between neighbouring atolls were also found (especially in terms of sea animals), which may be linked to differences in fishing pressure – including poaching.